-- Sam & Max is this with every iteration.
-A dog and a rabbit going to fight crimes is weird, yes, but what turns it Up to Eleven is the dialogue, characters and the world.
-For instance, there's the "Rubber Pants Commando" of a bunch of babies with machine guns (or baby bottles in the cartoon) with a monkey, a fish mobster that wants revenge on Sam and Max for turning him that way, (and is never explained how he got like that) a man randomly bursting out into flame, and the utter nonchalance of the two main characters as all this happens.
+- Sam & Max: A wise-cracking anthropomorphic dog and sociopathic "hyperkinetic rabbity-thing" going to fight crimes is weird on its own, but what really does it is the dialogue, characters and world-building.
+For instance, there's the "Rubber Pants Commando," a bunch of babies with machine guns (or baby bottles in the cartoon) lead by a talking ape, Mack Salmon, a fish mobster who blames Sam and Max for his current form (even thought it's never explained why), a man randomly bursting into flame, and the utter nonchalance of the two main characters to all these strange goings-on.

 - Cabin Fever's infamous "pancakes" scene combines this with a dash of So Bad, It's Good.
 That kid actually comes back later in the film when seen by the main character who is dying in a hospital.
 The kid is with a man in a bunny costume who is holding a plate full of...
 PANCAKES.
 And he has syrup in the other hand!
 According to the end credits, the bunnyman is played by "We'll Never Tell."